Office of Academic Affairs

 A message from the Provost:

 Welcome to a new academic year.
-I’m pleased to salute our returning faculty, back for another rewarding year at UMSL, and to welcome each of our new faculty to the campus.
+I’m pleased to salute our returning faculty, back for another rewarding year at UMSL, and to welcome each of our new faculty members to the campus.